raesian/SeattleLungProject/team.markdown

 ## Eric Morrell, MD

-### Senior Fellow in Pulmonary, Critical Care, and Sleep Medicine (University of Virginia)
+### Senior Fellow in Pulmonary, Critical Care, and Sleep Medicine (University of Washington)

 Eric is interested in alveolar immunology of ARDS and lung allograft rejection.